 Neck braces are safety components for karting.
 These are normally worn as standard when it comes to younger drivers such as drivers in the Mini Max class for example.
-Although it is still seen in adult karting, you may wonder if you need a neck brace when kart racing.
+However, as it’s less common in adult karting, you may wonder if you need a neck brace when kart racing.

-Whether or not you should wear a neck brace when karting depends on your age firstly, and secondly on how serious you are about your own safety when it comes to karting.
+Whether or not you should wear a neck brace when karting depends on your age and how serious you are about your own safety when it comes to karting.
 They’re usually not essential for adults, but younger drivers may need to wear a neck brace when kart racing.

-Many adult drivers overlook this safety device when it comes to karting because it is generally only compulsory in the kid’s classes.
-However, there are some things that you need to consider when it comes to neck braces and faster karts, and they aren’t necessarily always good.
+Many adult drivers overlook this safety device when it comes to karting because it is generally only compulsory in kid karting classes.
+However, there are some things that you need to consider when it comes to neck braces and faster karts, and we take a look at these below.

 An Introduction To Karting Neck Braces

-Neck braces have been introduced into karting as a safety element.
-The neck brace has essentially taken inspiration from the HANS device in standard racing since it’s implementation.
+The karting neck brace has essentially taken inspiration from the HANS device in other forms of motorsport since it’s implementation.
 There are many different brands and different types of neck braces.

-The common neck braces for younger drivers is the foam neck brace.
-These are much simpler and cheaper, and they still serve the same purpose.
+The most common options for younger drivers are foam neck braces.
+These are much simpler and cheaper than HANS devices, but they still serve largely the same purpose.
 Then there are more advanced ones that are made of carbon fibre and are designed similarly to a HANS device

 The Benefits Of Wearing A Neck Brace When Karting

 Neck braces can be extremely helpful in high-impact situations.
-The idea of the neck brace (at least a proper one) is to keep your neck in place and prevent whiplash during impact, preventing overstretching of the spine.
+The goal of the neck brace is to keep your neck in place and prevent whiplash during impact, preventing overstretching of the spine.
 This is especially common in front and rear impact accidents.

-A neck brace can significantly reduce the injuries that you might sustain upon impact.
+A neck brace can significantly reduce the severity of injuries that you might sustain upon impact.
 The effectiveness of this depends on the type of neck brace you are using as well as the brand.
 Some have gone through significant testing, while others are less reliable.

 The Dangers Of Wearing A Neck Brace When Karting

 The first of these is that your range of movement is restricted.
-This causes difficulty in looking around whilst you are in your kart.
-You can arguably say that you should not be moving your head around too much, however, some people are able to tilt their head slightly to the side to see behind them during corners, and with a neck brace this is much more difficult to do.
+This makes it difficult to move around while you are in your kart.
+You can arguably say that you should not be moving your head around too much, but some people are able to tilt their head slightly to the side to see behind them during corners, and with a neck brace this is much more difficult to do.

 The second risk is that the neck brace can cause a leverage area around your neck.
-This can cause greater risks with choking, for example if you’re an in an accident, your neck brace could get hooked onto something and can cause a choking situation or a situation where your head and spine is moved in an unnatural way.
+This can cause greater risk of choking.
+For example, if you’re an in an accident, your neck brace could get hooked onto something and choke you, or create a situation where your head and spine is moved in an unnatural way.
 This isn’t a highly likely situation, but it is still a risk.

-Many people argue that unlike the HANS device, there hasn’t been any significant testing done with karting neck braces, therefore there is no proof that they can help in an accident situation, but there is no proof that they won’t help either.
+Many people argue that, unlike the HANS device, there hasn’t been any significant testing done with karting neck braces, and therefore there is limited evidence that they can help in an accident situation, but there is no substantial proof that they won’t help either.

 Some drivers find the neck brace to be uncomfortable and distracting as well.
 Other drivers simply don’t like the look of a neck brace while karting.
-At the end of the day it comes down to personal preference.
+At the end of the day, it largely comes down to personal preference.
 Generally, the foam donut-style neck braces seem to be less effective and comfortable than other types, so you may prefer to look into the HANS-style ones instead.

 Should You Wear A Neck Brace For Karting?

-Neck braces have not been made a compulsory safety item in karting.
+Neck braces have not been made a compulsory safety item in most karting spaces.
 Although some series have neck braces as a compulsory item, it is still very uncommon to see adult karting drivers using them.

-Most karting drivers prefer not to use neck braces because of the restricted range of motion and the discomfort it can cause.
-Some drivers feel much safer using it.
-At the end of the day, if it is not compulsory for your series, you will need to decide on whether you would like to use a neck brace or not.
+Most kart drivers prefer not to use neck braces because of the restricted range of motion and the discomfort they can cause.
+But some drivers feel much safer using it.
+At the end of the day, if it is not compulsory for your series, you will need to decide whether you would like to use a neck brace.

 It has become an element similar to the rib protector.
-It is not a necessary item, but for some karting drivers it has become indispensable.
-It can provide some benefits, however, there has not been any conclusive proof that the device can save you from injuries.
-The best you can use to make a decision at the moment are product reviews and people who have used neck braces previously.
+It is not a necessary item, but for some kart drivers it has become indispensable.
+It can provide some benefits, but there has not been much conclusive proof that the device can save you from injuries.

 1. EVS Sports R4